Pinterest

 However, the meat is not required.
 The eggs provide enough protein, so if that's all there is, that's OK!

 Sometimes, instead of using the eggs, Mom would put leftover gravy over the potatoes and continue frying till everything was hot.
-When I now make this, my favourite to include is leftover Flatladen or Rouladen gravy.
+When I now make this, my favorite to include is leftover flatladen or rouladen gravy.

 This really is a recipe where "a bit of this and a bit of that" works so well.
 Use your imagination and create your own version that will become a family comfort food ... :)